MicrosoftDocs/sql-docs/azure-sql/database/file-space-manage.md

 > [!NOTE]
 > Shrink progress may be non-linear, and the value in the `percent_complete` column may remain virtually unchanged for long periods of time, even though shrink is still in progress.

 Once shrink has completed for all data files, rerun the [space usage query](#capture-space-usage-baseline) (or check in Azure portal) to determine the resulting reduction in allocated storage size.
-If is is insufficient and there is still a large difference between used space and allocated space, you can [rebuild indexes](#sample-index-rebuild-command) as described earlier.
+If there is still a large difference between used space and allocated space, you can [rebuild indexes](#sample-index-rebuild-command) as described earlier.
 This may temporarily increase allocated space further, however shrinking data files again after rebuilding indexes should result in a deeper reduction in allocated space.

 ## Transient errors during shrink